ImgBotApp/InternetNL/detail/web/tls/version/verdict/bad_en.md

-Your webserver allows for seure connections with *insufficiently* secure TLS versions.
+Your webserver allows for secure connections with *insufficiently* secure TLS versions.